krieg-geist/midibanana/README.md

 ### Software Configuration

 1. Install the required libraries (`Adafruit_MPR121`, `Adafruit_TinyUSB`, `MIDI`) in the Arduino IDE.
 2. Load the provided code onto your microcontroller.
 3. If using a MIDI to USB interface, connect the microcontroller to the MIDI device.
+Be sure to select `Adafruit TinyUSB` under Tools > USB stack
+4. If you can't get it to upload, unplug the usb, then plug it back in while holding down the boot button (may be a different button depending on the model of RP2040)

 ## Usage

 - Touching each fruit will send a MIDI note corresponding to its position in the selected musical scale (Major, Minor, or Chromatic).
 - The octave can be changed using a designated switch attached to the microcontroller.
-- The code allows for easy switching between different musical scales.
+- The scale can be changed using a designated switch attached to the microcontroller.

 ## Code Structure